Country Of Origin: United Kingdom

 What do you need to consider before applying?

 To do well, you need to put in a lot of time and effort.
 You'll be surprised at how much time you can find when you need to, but some things (like keeping up with the latest TV series!) will need to take a back seat until you're done.
 Be conscious about where and how you spend your time and you'll be fine.
 You also can't do this without the support of the people around you.
 Whether that's your partner, your family or your friends.
-Helping them to understand how important this is to you is porting you financially.
-If you can work with them for your assignments, everything will be a bit easier.
+Helping them to understand how important this is to you, and how it might impact your life for the next two years, will make life a lot easier for everyone.
 The process can be tough on you and your family but if you set expectations up front it can make things a little smoother.

 How do you think the Lancaster MBA benefitted you?